TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 | [chifra export](/docs/chifra/accounts/#chifra-export)       | export full detail of transactions for one or more addresses |

+---
 ## Appearance

 An appearance is a pointer (`blknum, tx_id` pair) into the blockchain indicating where a particular address appears.
 This includes obvioius locations such as `to` or `from` as well as esoteric locations such as deep inside a tenth-level trace or as the miner of an uncle block.
 The primary goal of TrueBlocks is to indentify every appearance for any address on the chain.

 The TrueBlocks [index of appearances](/data-model/the-index/) (created by [chifra scrape](/docs/chifra/admin/#chifra-scrape)) makes the production of such a list possible.
 Appearances are stored in [Monitors](http://localhost:1313/data-model/accounts/#monitor).

 Below is a list of the data fields for appearances.
 Following that are the commands that produce or manage appearances.
-### Fields
 | Field            | Description                                               | Type      |
 | ---------------- | --------------------------------------------------------- | --------- |
 | blockNumber      | the number of the block                                   | blknum    |